iterative/ldb-resources/_README_draft.md

 ### How LDB works

 LDB indexes immutable storage locations and notes all unique data objects along with their associated annotations (if present).
 This index can then be queried to construct datasets that work like collections of sparse pointers into the storage.
 Note that LDB does not save data objects internally, and relies on persistent storage locations to serve data objects in the future.
-This means it is safe to give LDB access to storage as it never needs privileges to erase or modify data objects.
+This means it is safe to give LDB access to storage as it never needs privileges to erase or modify data samples.

 <img src="images/ldb-struct.png" width="500" height="288" align="left">

 The main use case for LDB is to create and maintain persistent collections of cloud-based objects.
-These collections (datasets) are filled by logical queries into the index or other datasets (e.g. samples annotated with a certain class, created at given time, contains a given number of event instances, etc).
+These collections (datasets) are filled by logical queries into the index or into other datasets (e.g. samples annotated with a certain class, created at given time, having a given number of masked instances, etc).

 Datasets can then be shared and versioned within LDB, which makes collaboration on dataset membership state (cloning, merging, splitting, adding, and removing objects) manageable and reproducible.

 Whenever a dataset needs to be instantiated (for instance, to run a model experiment), LDB copies all relevant objects from storage into ephemeral workspace and compiles the linked annotations.
 Since storage is immutable and all dataset state is kept within LDB, this workspace can be safely erased after the experiment is complete.

 ## Quick Start
-Please refer to [LDB workflow](documentation/Getting-started-with-LDB.md) for more a detailed example of Data-driven AI methodology and to [command summary](documentation/Command-summary.md) for additional information on command options.
+Please refer to [sample LDB workflow](documentation/Getting-started-with-LDB.md) for more a detailed example of Data-driven AI methodology and to [command summary](documentation/Command-summary.md) for additional information on command options.

 **LDB instance** is a persistent structure where all information about known objects, labels and datasets is being stored.
 To set up a shared LDB instance for a team or organization, please follow [LDB team setup](documentation/Quick-start-teams.md).
 If no LDB instance is found, a private one will be created automatically in the `~/.ldb` directory the first time an LDB dataset is staged.